-Proven Assistance In Cigarette Smuggling
+Proven Assistance In Cigarette Smuggling Cases

+Cigarette smuggling is a big business and one of the biggest silent partners in the business is the federal government.
 The federal government is making an extraordinary effort to pursue cigarette smugglers, setting up sting operations, maintaining distribution warehouses and putting cigarettes into the stream of commerce and into the hands of resellers.
 The point of all this effort is to catch people selling cigarettes without collecting and paying taxes.

-If you are facing criminal charges for cigarette smuggling, contact Detroit defense attorney John Freeman or call us toll free at 866-720-3708 for a free initial phone consultation.
+If you are facing criminal charges for cigarette smuggling in the Detroit metro area, contact the Law Office of John Freeman.
 From our offices in Troy, Michigan, we represent clients in federal and state courts from Cheboygan to Detroit, Kalamazoo to Alpena.

-Cigarette smuggling is usually charged as a federal crime but there can be state-level consequences, too.
+Cigarette smuggling is usually charged as a federal crime, but there can be state-level consequences, too.
 At the Law Office of John Freeman, we approach the defense of cigarette smuggling charges from a global perspective.
 Because a success in federal court can still result in the state bringing charges, we know that any resolution we seek has to take both systems into account.

-Put More Than 25 Years of Criminal Law Experience on Your Side
+Put More Than 25 Years Of Criminal Law Experience On Your Side

 Detroit cigarette smuggling lawyer John Freeman has the state and federal criminal defense experience you need for a strong defense, no matter where your case is heard.
 He began his legal career as a Detroit prosecutor, working closely with federal agencies such as the FBI, the IRS and the BATF, as well as state and local law enforcement.
 He now puts that knowledge to use developing effective counter strategies to defend people against federal criminal charges.